How to Get English Teaching Jobs Abroad

 Here’s how to soup up your resume.

-Step 1a: Finish Your Undergraduate Program
+Step 1a: Finish Your Degree if Needed

 The most basic baseline credential that most employers require in a foreign ESL teacher is a bachelor’s degree or its equivalent.
 An estimated 70% of ESL teachers worldwide hold at least a bachelor’s degree.